Your ecommerce business plan roundup: Strategy, Design, Technology, Development and Sales

 Create a buzz in the market with a customer centric landing page or a brand story to share with your prospects.
-Share the finest of the details your product/service will offer for a personalized consumer experience.
+Sharing the finest of the details about your product/service will offer a personalized consumer experience.

 Once you understand your USP and the areas where your ecommerce business intends to make the biggest impact, it’s time that you start investing in the nuts and bolts of your business.
 A suggested approach can be to start your research on the tech platforms and mapping your business needs to the available technology offerings (if time is critical, ecommerce software development companies like Kays Harbor can help you in not just making such choices but implement them too).

 Technology: 5 best of the breed eCommerce tech platforms to consider from